harvard-lts/hdc-integration-tests/README.md

-# hdc-integration-tests
+# dais-integration-tests
-This project will run the integration tests for the HDC 3a effort
+This project will run the integration tests for the DAIS project

 The project has the following endpoints available: